Best Things to Do in Coronado: a locals guide

 LOCALS FUN FACT: There is a historic home in Coronado that resembles the Hotel Del.
 The locals call it “Baby Del”.
 It’s one of San Diego’s most historic landmarks and is located at 1144 Isabella Avenue.

-Rent Beach Chairs at The Hotel Del: The perfect summer activity chair rentals start at $25.
+Rent Beach Chairs at The Hotel Del: Enhance your summer experience by lounging in style with chair rentals starting at $25 at the iconic Hotel Del.

 Best Restaurants in Coronado

-Little Frenchie ($$): Parisian-style restaurant serving delicious cocktails and french inspired meals.
-Also great for brunch!
+Little Frenchie ($$): Parisian-style restaurant serving delicious cocktails and French-inspired meals.
+Also great for brunch on the weekends!

-Miguels Cocina ($$): Delicious Mexican food with a casual atmosphere – get the queso!
+Miguels Cocina ($$): Delicious Mexican food with a casual atmosphere – get the queso, it’s famous in San Diego.

 Il Fornaio ($$$$): Italian fine dining with beautiful views of downtown San Diego.